Finally, professional org charts done right.

 - Column mapping

 - Required — Employee ID, Employee Name, Manager ID.
-These build the hierarchy.
+These build the reporting hierarchy.

-- All other columns in your data will be useable in your org chart (card content, color coding, icons, sorting, and filtering) without mapping.
+- Every other column in your data is usable in the chart (card content, color coding, icons, sorting, filtering) without mapping.

 - Build Hierarchy — processes your data and opens Org Planning.